NavyaDurgam98/SkillArcade/Sprint4.md

 # Sprint 4 Report

-## Visual Demo
+# Visual Demo

 [Watch the demo video](https://tinyurl.com/mw56549p)

-## Detailed Devlopment
+# Detailed Development

-# Backend Development
+## Backend Development
 ### 1. **AUTHENTICATION & ROUTE PROTECTION**
--This application uses JWT (JSON Web Token) authentication to ensure that only authenticated users can access secure backend APIs and restricted pages in the Angular frontend.
+- This application uses JWT (JSON Web Token) authentication to ensure that only authenticated users can access secure backend APIs and restricted pages in the Angular frontend.

 ### **Backend Protection**:
- -JWTs are generated upon successful login and must be included in the Authorization header (as a Bearer token) for all /api/* routes.
+- JWTs are generated upon successful login and must be included in the Authorization header (as a Bearer token) for all /api/* routes.
 The Go backend verifies the token and rejects unauthorized access.

 ### **Frontend Route Guards**:
- -Angular’s AuthGuard is used with canActivate to protect application routes like /dashboard, /profile, /categories, etc. Unauthenticated users are automatically redirected to the login page.
+- Angular’s AuthGuard is used with canActivate to protect application routes like /dashboard, /profile, /categories, etc. Unauthenticated users are automatically redirected to the login page.

 ### **Token Handling**:
- -Tokens are stored securely in localStorage on the client.
+- Tokens are stored securely in localStorage on the client.
- -An Angular HTTP interceptor automatically attaches the token to all outgoing API requests.
+- An Angular HTTP interceptor automatically attaches the token to all outgoing API requests.

  ### **Logout Flow**:
- -Logging out removes the token from local storage and blocks further access until the user logs in again.
+- Logging out removes the token from local storage and blocks further access until the user logs in again.

-### Frontend Development
+## Frontend Development

 ## Features